The Overarching Story

 Unravel the mysteries, unfold the Ilrajir, find the Ignis Stones, and set foot in the Court of the Tethered Duchess.
 Do this and you unearth the fading embers of the Great Dream.
 Do this and you rule the fates of the Three Worlds.

 Adventure, sorcery, culture, mystery, a vibrant world with a rich history and a lot of color.
 And a good codpiece.

 Which brings me to the point: a world setting is a framework, it needs to be cohesive and make sense, but most of all it needs to suit the story and the players.
 It needs to be amenable to the twists, turns, creativity and occasional bouts of the ridiculous.

 Because it's just a fantasy game world.
-Religions are founded on less and you can't take it too seriously.
-Underneath it's still magic swords and orcs.
+Religions are founded on less.
+You can't take it too seriously.
+Underneath it's still magic, swords, and orcs.
 And did I mention a good codpiece?